quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ````

 Next we’ll analyze sample composition in the context of categorical metadata using **PERMANOVA** (first described in [Anderson (2001)](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1442-9993.2001.01070.pp.x)) using the beta-group-significance command.
-The following commands will test whether distances between samples within a group, are more similar to each other then they are to samples from the other groups.
+The following commands will test whether distances between samples within a group, are more similar to each other, then they are compared to samples from the other groups.
 In this case we test only for the Transect_name and for the vegetation
 :walking:
 ```
 qiime diversity beta-group-significance \